 It should be noted that all of the seasonal wetness analysis discussed above applies to all coastal zone tributaries except the Mississippi and Atchafalaya Rivers.
 For those, since they are dependent upon continental-scale processes (as opposed to coastal zone precipitation), model output for the Mississippi River at Tarbert Landing was provided by USACE Engineering Research and Development Center (ERDC).
 Researchers at ERDC modeled, using continental-scale rainfall-runoff models, daily hydrographs for 16 simulations (all derived from CMIP5 rainfall time series under RCP 4.5) for the Mississippi River at Tarbert Landing.
-An ensemble average of these 16 simulations was used to set the daily flowrate in the Mississippi River at Tarbert Landing, as well as the Atchafalaya River (assuming that the Tarbert Landing equaled 70% of the total Mississippi River flow, and 30% was diverted through the Old River Control Structure into the Atchafalaya system).
+An ensemble average of these 16 simulations was used to set the daily flowrate in the Mississippi River at Tarbert Landing equaled 70% of the total Mississippi River flow, and 30% was diverted through the Old River Control Structure into the Atchafalaya system).